Mozenn/portfolio-app/projects/aqueduc.md

 adaptLogoTheme: true
 ---

-Aqueduc is a small script that moves or copies files and folders using JSON configuration files.
+Aqueduc is a script that moves or copies files and folders using JSON configuration files.
 It can be used to automate recurring file transfers for example.